OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification/index.md

 ## Default Conditions

-There are element-specific default conditions and type-specific default conditions.
+There are element-generic default conditions and type-specific default conditions.
-Element-specific default conditions are generic default conditions defined per element.
+Element-generic default conditions are generic default conditions defined per element.
-However, type-specific default conditions are defined per type, e.g., node type, and, thus, override element-specific default conditions.
+However, type-specific default conditions are defined per type, e.g., node type, and, thus, override element-generic default conditions.

-### Element-Specific Default Conditions
+### Element-Generic Default Conditions

 _This is an experimental feature._

-The following element-specific default conditions can be assigned to elements.
+The following element-generic default conditions can be assigned to elements.

 | Element                                          | Consistency | Semantic | Default Conditions                                                                 |
 |--------------------------------------------------|-------------|----------|------------------------------------------------------------------------------------|